VICTOR JAMES ZAMMIT's

 source confirming Victor worked as a litigation

-part time with a law enforcement agency - a paramilitary
+with a law enforcement agency - a paramilitary covert group

-his own law practice at Sydney’s Kings Cross where
+law practice at Sydney’s Kings Cross where he was

 AS AN AUTHOR